 Defining the process audit checklist

-Process audit checklists are itemized breakdowns of manufacturing processes to check during routine audits.
-They list all areas that need periodic review, and enable an auditor to log their observations.
+A process audit checklist is an itemized breakdown of a process to examine during routine audits.
+They list all areas that need periodic review and enable an auditor to log their observations.

 One easy way to get beyond this problem is to digitize your process audit checklist–replacing paper audit forms with instrumented digital applications.

 Here are 5 reasons you should consider digitizing your audit checklists.